-- (2) All awards in this column are SARs - (3) The grant date fair value of the "Stock Awards" and "Option Awards" are determined in accordance with FAS 123R.
+- All awards in this column are SARs. - (3) The grant date fair value of the "Stock Awards" and "Option Awards" are determined in accordance with ASC 718.
 The "Stock Awards" set forth in the Grants of Plan-Based Awards Table are valued at the closing price of our common stock on the date such awards were approved by the Compensation Committee.
 SARs are valued using a Black-Scholes-Merton model.
 Under the Black-Scholes-Merton model, various factors are used in determining the value of the awards, including the closing price of our common stock on the date such awards were approved by the Compensation Committee.
-In 2008, we used 3.5 years as the life of SARs for the Black-Scholes-Merton model for financial reporting purposes in order to reflect the average holding period for SARs based on historical exercise activity.
+In 2009, we used 3.5 years as the life of SARs for the Black-Scholes-Merton model for financial reporting purposes in order to reflect the average holding period for SARs based on historical exercise activity.
 However, in determining the relative value for purposes of determining the number of awards to any employees, including our Named Executive Officers, the Compensation Committee valued SARs based upon the actual five-year term of the award.
 The Compensation Committee makes corresponding adjustments to the Peer Group companies' reported equity awards to make Peer Group data comparable for the Compensation Committee's analysis. - (4) These awards are shares of our common stock granted as Matching Stock Awards.
-The dollar value of Matching Stock Awards granted to each of our Named Executive Officers is included in the Summary Compensation Table under column (i) as "All Other Compensation."
-When Matching Stock Awards were granted on February 12, 2008 and May 27, 2008, the closing price of our common stock was \$58.60 and \$67.54, respectively.
-For a detailed description of matching contributions to our Active Deferred Compensation Plan (which may be paid in cash or Matching Stock Awards, at the election of our participating employees) see the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans." - (5) When Annual Stock Awards were granted on May 20, 2008, the closing price of our common stock was \$75.00.
-For a detailed description of Annual Stock Awards granted on May 20, 2008 see the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table-Stock Awards, Option Awards and SARs."
+The dollar value of Matching Stock Awards granted to each of our Named Executive Officers is included in the Summary Compensation Table under column (g) as "All Other Compensation."
+When Matching Stock Awards were granted on February 18, 2009 and May 20, 2009, the closing price of our common stock was \$34.13 and \$41.60, respectively.
+For a detailed description of matching contributions to our Active Deferred Compensation Plan (which may be paid in cash or Matching Stock Awards, at the election of our participating employees) see the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans." - (5) When Annual Stock Awards were granted on February 18, 2009 and May 20, 2009, the closing price of our common stock was \$34.13 and \$41.60, respectively.
+For a detailed description of Annual Stock Awards granted on May 20, 2009 see the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table Stock Awards, Option Awards and SARs." - (6) Mr. Walker received an additional Stock Award on September 9, 2009 when the closing price of our common stock was \$49.03.